 - Next, you have the four main navigation items using the widgets created earlier in this section.
 As you can see, you first pass in the title of the menu item as a string value, then you pass on the respective icon, a Boolean value to tell the widget if it’s selected or not, and an empty anonymous function.
 This creates the menu items that will be clickable but won’t do anything if you click.
 Don’t worry about this for now.

 You can see that, with the exception of the very first item on this menu, you don’t provide the icons and font size for the subsequent items even though you’re using the same widget.
-This will show when you run the application, as the latter three menu items will be smaller using the default font size of 18 defined in the widget.
+This will show when you run the application, as the latter three menu items will be smaller using the default font size, 18.

 To see these changes when you run the app, create the `LeftPane` widget in the appropriate section of the `AppLayout` widget you created earlier.
 Replace the child of the `Container` with the width of 300 from `Column` to `LeftPane` as seen below.